ibm-cloud-docs/logs-router/route-manage.md

 ### Example
 {: #route-manage-cli-delete-sample}

-The following is an example using the **`ibmcloud metrics-router route rm --route xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx`** command.
+The following is an example using the **`ibmcloud logs-router route rm --route xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx`** command.

 ```text
 Are you sure you want to remove the route with route ID xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx? [y/N]>y